Suvam1508/suvam2021/README.md

                                            About myself

-✔️ I am Suvam Chatterjee, currently pursuing my bachelors from Government College Of Engineering and Ceramic technology
+✔️ I am Suvam Chatterjee, currently pursuing my bachelors from Government College Of Engineering and Ceramic technology in Information Technology

 ✔️ I am interested in development , Machine Learning and Devops .
 I also enjoy doing competitive programming.